- Home

 Leaky roof

 If your roof were to leak due to hail damage or a tree falling, you may be able to file a claim on your home insurance policy.
-However, if your roof is leaking due to poor maintenance, you might have to pay for the damage from your pocket.
+However, if your roof is leaking due to poor maintenance, you might have to pay for the damage out of your own pocket.

-You could potentially make a claim on your home insurance policy for damage caused to the property by leaking or burst pipes, if the issue affecting the pipe was unforeseen or accidental.
+You could potentially make a claim on your home insurance policy for damage to your property caused by burst pipes, if the issue affecting the pipe was unforeseen or accidental.
 For instance, if a pipe bursts due to freezing temperatures or other unexpected events, the resulting water damage might be eligible for coverage.
-However, if the pipe had been leaking or damaged for a while and preventive action was possible, your insurer might not clear your claim.
+However, if the pipe had already been leaking or damaged for some time, your insurer might not clear your claim as it may decide that the damage to your property was preventable.

 Damage due to leaks